 What are Job Notes?
 How do I use Job Notes?

+Job Notes are accessible from the notes tab when you click on any job.
 Job Notes are similar to Candidate Notes and have three parts:

 Add job note page